Turabian Format

 1. Peter Stock, Revisiting the Great Depression (New York: Paterson & Sons, 2019), 334.

 On the other hand, the repeated use of a source does not require people to provide a complete footnote when they cite Chicago.
-In this case, people use shortened notes for subsequent notes of particular sources and may manifest in three forms: author-title, author-only, or title-only.
+In this case, people use shortened notes for subsequent notes of particular sources, which may manifest in three forms: author-title, author-only, or title-only.
 Basically, the contracted footnotes in the Chicago style citation are useful because they eliminate the repeated lengthy notes.
 Moreover, it facilitates the tracking of sources throughout the essay.
 Basically, the short note format depends on the instructor’s preference.

 Author-title note: 20.
 Jones, Clinical Principles, 105-06.